 I am not going to lie to you, the best part of this pumpkin loaf is the butterscotch streusel.
-It’s like by adding it on top of a regularly delicious loaf it got shot in the category of a uber-delicious.
-I kinda wanted to cut the top layer off and just eat that and leave the bottom to the ones who get up half hour later but I didn’t.
+I feel that by adding it on top of a regular pumpkin bread it got propelled in the category of uber-delicious treats.

-And of course it’s easy to make, just make everything together and sprinkle the streusel topping on.
+And of course it’s easy to make.
+All you need to do is mix the wet ingredients and dry ingredients separately.
+Then combine and sprinkle the streusel topping on.
 Pop it in the oven and enjoy!!

 For the pumpkin loaf

-- 1 cup canned pumpkin or cooked and mashed pumpkin
+- 220g/1 cup canned pumpkin or cooked and mashed pumpkin

 - 2 eggs large